dell/csi-powerscale/helm/README.md

     1. Satisfy the pre-requsites outlined in the Release and Installation Notes in the doc directory.
     2. Create a Kubernetes secret with the Isilon credentials using the template in secret.yaml.
     3. Copy the `csi-isilon/values.yaml` to a file  `myvalues.yaml` in this directory and fill in various installation parameters.
-    4. Invoke the `install.isilon` shell script which deploys the helm chart in csi-isilon.
+    4. Invoke the `install.sh` shell script which deploys the helm chart in csi-isilon.